Femme with Piss Rain, 2024, oil, plastic, and shredded rubber on canvas, 60 x 72 in

-I exhibited six paintings in a three-person show at DIMIN in Tribeca, June 7th – July 12, 2024.
-Many of these works originated during a two-week residency at The Macedonia Institute in Chatham, New York last fall, and reflect the colors of the environment– the turning leaves from green to yellow to orange to red, the pink skies illuminated by the setting sun, and the frothy green-blue water of the Hudson River.
+I exhibited six paintings in a three-person show at DIMIN in Tribeca, which ran from June 7 to July 12, 2024.
+Many of these works were conceived during a two-week residency at The Macedonia Institute in Chatham, New York, last fall.
+They reflect the vivid colors of the environment—the transition of leaves from green to yellow, orange, and red; the pink skies lit by the setting sun; and the frothy green-blue hues of the Hudson River.

 Here’s some text provided by the gallery: